cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - Dec 21, 2019
 ### Version 2.0.0.0 - Jun 28, 2025
-### Version 2.3.2.0 - Nov 22, 2025
+### Version 2.3.3.0 - Nov 28, 2025
-- Changed the behavior of the shortcut key (Ctrl+Alt+R on the main screen and waveform screen)
-- Improved shortcut key customization features
+- Fixed an issue related to displaying the profile screens
-- Fixed several minor bugs
+- Fixed several other minor bugs

 For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.